spiral/docs/components/entity.md

 }
 ```

-> As you can see you can any valid `call_user_function` callback to descrive setters.
-Please note, setters is filter functions, you should not execute setField inside setter method as it can be used in many places, return filtered value instead.
+> You can use any valid `call_user_function` callback to describe setters.
+Please note, setters is a filter function.
+You should not execute setField inside setter method as it can be used in many places.
+Use the return filtered value instead.

-Now, no matter how we trying to assign value of desired field, it will always be casted to desired value:
+Now, no matter how we try to assign value of desired field, it will always be set to desired value:

 ```php
 public function index()